What Affects a Car's Value? The Biggest Factors

 How does mileage impact my car's resale value?

-Higher mileage typically decreases a vehicle's value because it indicates more wear and tear on mechanical components.
-Lower mileage suggests the car has been used less frequently, making it more desirable to buyers.
+Higher mileage generally decreases a vehicle's value because it indicates more wear and tear on mechanical components.
+Low-mileage cars command higher prices due to their perceived longevity and reduced maintenance needs.

 Yes, a documented service history proves that the car has been well-maintained according to manufacturer standards.
-This builds buyer confidence and can command a higher price compared to cars with unknown maintenance records.
+This builds buyer confidence and can significantly increase the resale price compared to cars with unknown histories.

 How do accidents and damage affect valuation?

-Accidents recorded on a vehicle history report significantly lower its market value due to concerns over structural integrity and safety.
-Even minor cosmetic damage can reduce the price a buyer is willing to pay.
+Accidents recorded on a vehicle history report typically lower its market value due to concerns over structural integrity and future reliability.
+Even repaired damage can lead to a permanent reduction in the car's worth.

-What role does car color and features play in pricing?
+What role does color and features play in pricing?